 We hung the melted bead suncatchers on the front porch to catch the morning sunlight.

 Aren’t they lovely?

 Maia has already said she wants to make more and I have to admit that I’m eager to try different colors and designs myself.
 I think they would make great gifts as well.

 By the way, look how the round beads melted into hexagons.
 We thought it was pretty cool how they melted to take up the space around them so evenly.

 Although when the beads were more widely spaced or set on their sides, some melted into rectangles and pentagons.

 Now we have a riot of colorful melted bead suncatchers to join the melted crayon stained glass bunting on the porch!

 Perhaps it’s time I just give in and admit this is a stained glass and suncatcher blog. :)

-If you’re looking for more melted bead suncatcher ideas, here are my melted bead suncatcher posts so far.
+If you’re looking for more melted bead suncatcher ideas, here are several more of my melted bead suncatcher posts.